Best practice in family support

-Try to provide as much information as you can and be honest about information you cannot share or do not have, explaining the reasons.
+Try to provide as much information as you can and be honest about information you cannot share or do not have, and explain the reasons.

 Be an active and empathetic listener: let the family speak and express their concerns, anger or grief.
 Do not interrupt.
 Acknowledge their feelings and show that you have understood what they are saying.

-At your first meeting, ask the family how they want to handle communications with you- how often would they like contact?
+At your first meeting, ask the family how they want to handle communications with you.
+How often would they like contact?
 Would they prefer that in person, over the phone or via Skype?
 Who should be included in communication?
-Each family is different–you need to be flexible and work around what is best for the family.
+Each family is different so you need to be flexible and work around what is best for the family.
 Bear in mind that their preferences might change over time.